TRENDING

 No comments Twitter Flipboard E-mail

-If one thing is true about Black Mirror, it’s that 27 (+1) episodes, a special, and 13 years later, it still generates great expectation, conversation, and many headlines.
-For example, the interactive experience that creator Charlie Brooker proposed in Bandersnatch sparked a debate around new narrative styles, the role of the viewer in fiction, and what we could expect from future stories.
+If one thing is true about Black Mirror, it’s that 27 (+1) episodes, a special, and 13 years later, it still generates great expectations, conversation, and many headlines.
+For example, the interactive experience that creator Charlie Brooker proposed in "Bandersnatch" sparked a debate around new narrative styles, the role of the viewer in fiction, and what we could expect from future stories.

 Black Mirror achieves what many anthologies aim for: Despite being varied or irregular, its episodes hook the viewer in one way or another.
 It’s one of the modern anthologies that best takes advantage of the flexibility allowed by the format, exploring different genres, structures, and themes.
 Whether through intimate drama, apocalyptic action, dark thrillers, psychological horror, or political satire, Black Mirror sparks a debate on the role that technology plays in our lives and society.

-In this post, we review all the episodes in order, from the most interesting to the most forgettable, based, of course, on our personal criteria.
-It’s worth mentioning that the first 12 positions actually correspond to episodes that I rate as good, attractive, or interesting to a greater extent.
+In this post, I review all the episodes in order, from the most interesting to the most forgettable, based, of course, on my personal criteria.
+It’s worth mentioning that the first 12 positions actually correspond to episodes that I rate as good, compelling, or interesting to a greater extent.
 At the moment, Black Mirror remains 50% fresh.

 Be Right Back (2x01)